BrainlessDip/BlazeHammer/README.md

 - Live progress UI and request statistics
 - Smart response, payload, and header preview with custom parsers in **utils/custom_parsers.py**
 - JSON diffing for placeholder comparisons

-By defining custom parsers in `utils/custom_parsers.py`, you can easily modify how **Blaze Hammer** handles responses for specific HTTP status codes.
-This allows for better reporting, debugging, and response handling tailored to the specific needs of your stress testing and benchmarking.

 Faker providers such as `{faker.providers.internet.email}`, `{faker.providers.address.city}`, and many others can be used in your payloads and headers to generate realistic data dynamically. **Blaze Hammer** ensures precision, speed, and control for API benchmarking, whether you’re simulating high traffic or testing edge cases.